Windows 11 Fingerprint Setup: Add More Fingers

 Why use fingerprint recognition?

-Using your fingerprint is a fast and secure way to unlock your computer.
-It is much easier than typing a long password every time you sit down at your desk.
-By adding more than one finger, you gain flexibility if one hand is busy or dirty.
+Why bother with fingerprint recognition?
+It’s a quick and secure way to unlock your computer, much faster than typing a long password each time.
+Plus, adding more fingers gives you flexibility if one hand is occupied or a bit grubby.

 What happens when done?

 Once you finish these steps, Windows will recognize any of the fingers you registered.
-You will be able to log in by simply touching the fingerprint sensor with one of your chosen fingers.
+You’ll be able to log in by touching the fingerprint sensor with one of your chosen fingers.

 How to Add More Fingers

-Alternatively, type Settings into the search box on your taskbar and open the app.
+Another way is to type ‘Settings’ into your taskbar’s search box and open the app.

 In the Settings menu, click on Accounts on the left side.
 Then, click the Sign-in options tile on the right.

-You will be asked to enter your account PIN to confirm it is really you.
+You’ll be asked to enter your account PIN to confirm it’s really you.

 Follow the instructions on your screen.
 Place the finger you want to use on the fingerprint sensor.
 Lift and touch the sensor repeatedly until Windows has a complete scan of your print.

-Once the scan is finished, you will see a message saying you are all set.
+Once the scan is finished, you’ll see a message saying you’re all set.
 You can choose to add even more fingers or close the window.

 Troubleshooting Common Issues